zuzsvobo/searchMachine/README.md

-This exercise focuses on creating a multi-modal semantic search engine.
-We employ the same model, clip-ViT-B-32, for both text and image embeddings stored in the Chroma collection.
-Users input queries into this collection to retrieve relevant artifacts from a given PDF file.
+This exercise focuses on building a multi-modal semantic search engine using the CLIP ViT-B/32 model for both text and image embeddings, which are stored in a Chroma collection.
+Users can input queries to retrieve relevant artifacts from a given PDF file.